 The change of a member's status from linked to administrative is not automatic - the Alliance must be informed of the member's circumstances by the provider or the member in order to make the change in status.
-If you feel a member's status should be changed to administrative for medical reasons you may submit a Request for Administrative Member Status form.
-You may also contact our Health Services Department at (800) 700-3874 ext.
+If you feel a member's status should be changed to administrative for medical reasons you may contact our Health Services Department at (800) 700-3874 ext.
 5512.